Carmen Giménez: Life and career

-Giménez founded the "historically brown and queer" Noemi Press in 2002, and she is a founding fellow and co-director of CantoMundo.
-In the fall of 2017, Giménez became editor of The Nation Poetry Section, alongside Stephanie Burt.
-In summer of 2022, Giménez became the Executive Director and Publisher of Graywolf Press.
+In 2002, Giménez founded Noemi Press, the "historically brown and queer" independent literary press, and served as its publisher for twenty years.
+She is also a co-director of CantoMundo.
+In 2017, Giménez was named a poetry editor of The Nation, alongside Stephanie Burt.
+In 2022, Giménez became director and publisher of Graywolf Press.
+She serves as the press's executive director.

-In 2009, Giménez was named to Poetry Society of America's biennial New American Poets Series.
-In 2011, she was named a Howard Foundation Fellow in Creative Nonfiction; her memoir, Bring Down the Little Birds, received an American Book Award; and her third collection of poems, Goodbye, Flicker, was awarded the Juniper Prize for Poetry.
-Milk and Filth was a finalist for the 2013 National Book Critics Circle Award for Poetry.
-Her 2019 poetry collection Be Recorder was a finalist for the National Book Award for Poetry, the PEN/Open Book Award, the Audre Lorde Award for Lesbian Poetry, and the Los Angeles Times Book Prize.
+Giménez is the author of six poetry collections and a memoir.
+Her collection Milk and Filth was a finalist for the 2013 National Book Critics Circle Award in poetry.
+Be Recorder (2019) was a finalist for the National Book Award for Poetry, the PEN/Open Book Award, the Audre Lorde Award for Lesbian Poetry, and the Los Angeles Times Book Prize.